 Traditional & Popular Market IndicatorsThe following traditional market indicators are popular tools in almost any experienced trader’s strategy tool box.

-It is smart to approach a digital coin market by first looking at the larger, macro, or “slow” picture (monthly or weekly charts, volume, moving averages, etc.) to see if it’s a go or not, then gradually zooming in to a more detailed view (daily charts, MACD, RSI, Bollinger Bands, etc.) for specific opportunities, and ending up in micro, or “fast” views (hourly charts, Stochastics, etc.) to determine actual entry and exit positions.
+It is also smart to approach a digital coin market by first looking at the larger, macro, or “slow” picture (monthly or weekly charts, volume, moving averages, etc.) to see if it’s a go or not, then gradually zooming in to a more detailed view (daily charts, MACD, RSI, Bollinger Bands, etc.) for specific opportunities, and ending up in micro, or “fast” views (hourly charts, Stochastics, etc.) to determine actual entry and exit positions.

-I recommend that you read these overviews of the most popular indicators here on COINBUCKET.ME and then, if still curious, move on to search for and watch YouTube videos to learn even more about them.
+I recommend that you read these overviews of popular indicators here on COINBUCKET.ME and then, if still curious, move on to search for and watch YouTube videos to learn even more about them.

 Enter a crypto market when the market capitalization line is moving up (and before it’s sky-high) and exit when the line is moving down.
 Sincerely, and with a little good fortune, investing in or trading digital coins can be that simple!